Created: 23 Oct 2018 | Modified: 1 Dec 2018 | Importance: 6/10

 First, what is a concept?
 The answer is simple once the purpose of this method is understood: anything that may stimulate your creativity as you wish is eligible.

-To make things clearer, here is the beginning of my list in c.txt:
+To make things clearer, here is the beginning of my list:

-I currently have two files: p.txt (44 people, some famous, some I know personally) and c.txt (everything else, 1194 concepts so far).
-I'm filling these files at a steady rate.
+I currently have two files: p.txt (60+ people, some famous, some I know personally) and c.txt (everything else, 1300+ concepts so far).
+I'm in the process of making the majority of these concepts accessible here.

 I have been interested in methods of learning from a relatively young age, which led me to Anki.
 At some point I read (from Robb Seaton) about using Anki for idea generation: by putting all cards in the same deck, the reviews should lead to collisions between unrelated topics and hopefully, new ideas.